Identity Cloud

 Three Autonomous Access nodes integrate within your journeys.
 No custom coding and connectors are required for these nodes.
 The following Autonomous Access nodes are available:

-• Autonomous Access signal node: The signal node determines the heuristics and anomaly detection to include in the risk score generation.
+• Signal node: The signal node determines the heuristics and anomaly detection to include in the risk score generation.
 The node begins making API calls to the Autonomous Access AI server to collect and extract data from a pre-defined data source.
 After you run an AI/ML training workflow to generate the risk scores and models, the Autonomous Access AI server returns the risk score and accompanying information for each event to the decision node.

 The nodes are all specific to the realm that you are in.